Konamiman/Nextor/docker/README.md

 ---

-> **If you only want to develop (Nextor itself, a Nextor driver, or a Nextor-aware tool) with the image, you can stop reading here.**
+**Note: if you only want to develop Nextor, a Nextor driver, or a Nextor-aware tool with the image, you can stop reading here.**
-> The remaining sections are reference material: how the image is laid out,
-> how to build it yourself, how to test it, and how to publish it.
+The remaining sections are reference material: how the image is laid out, how to build it yourself, how to test it, and how to publish it.

 ---